confluentinc/examples/microservices-orders/docs/index.rst

 Developing Streaming Applications
 =================================

-This self-paced tutorial teaches developers basic principles of streaming applications.
+This self-paced tutorial provides exercises for developers to apply the basic principles of streaming applications.

 ========
 Overview